 One of the greatest benefits of filing for bankruptcy is the Automatic Stay.
 This protection is provided by U.S. Bankruptcy Code and allows some time for a debtor to regroup and assess the future.
 Especially for those who face foreclosure, the Automatic Stay stops creditors from taking any action to collect one’s debt, letting families stay in the home while they get back on track and explore their options.
 The Automatic Stay stops lawsuits, repossessions, foreclosures, wage garnishments, and any contact to collect debts.

-If you are considering the step towards bankruptcy, it is important to discuss your situation with an attorney.
+If you are considering the step toward bankruptcy, it is important to discuss your situation with an attorney.
 The Lauterbach Law Firm is an experienced Rockland County Bankruptcy Law Firm helping clients through these tough financial and legal matters.
 Contact our firm for a consultation to discuss your situation.